How to increase your school trip group size

 We all recognise that school trips are an essential part of a student's educational experience & personal development.
 Still, teachers can come up against it when trying to launch a trip if they've only got a small group.

 The optimum group size for any trip travelling by coach is 40 students.
-At this point you fill the coach and significantly reduce travel costs.
-We understand this more of a challenge for some schools, so here are 5 of our travel experts' top tips on how to maximise the size of your group.
+At this point, you fill the coach and significantly reduce travel costs.
+We understand this is more of a challenge for some schools, so here are 5 of our travel experts' top tips on how to maximise the size of your group.

-One of the simplest ways to increase the size of your group is to combine year groups on the same on the trip.
+One of the simplest ways to increase the size of your group is to combine year groups.
 Though this may mean running the trip every other year, it makes it more viable.
-You could even reach out to neighbouring schools or other schools in your federation to buddy up, something Orchard House School and Bassett House School do for their annual trip to Château de la Baudonnière.
-We can organise multiple pick ups to make this as easy as possible for you.

 2. Plan a cross-curricular trip

-4. Launch the trip with a bang
+4. Launch the trip early

 5. Involve students in planning